-- Speak to any trusted member of staff at any time - Expect to be listened to - Expect to be taken seriously - Expect that staff will act to prevent any recurrence
+- Speak to a trusted member of staff

+- Expect to be listened to

+- Expect their concerns to be taken seriously

-All of these methods can be used to report any form of harm or abuse or can be used by pupils to share worried or concerns about any issue, including child-on-child abuse.
+All of these methods can be used to report any form of harm or abuse or can be used by pupils to share worried or concerns about any issue, including child on child abuse.

-In the event that a pupil reports or discloses child-on-child abuse, we will take their report seriously, take prompt action to respond and to safeguard the child or children involved and we will ensure that we are listening to the voice of the child when deciding on the best course of action to take.
+In the event that a pupil reports or discloses child on child abuse, we will take their report seriously, take prompt action to respond and to safeguard the child or children involved and we will ensure that we are listening to the voice of the child when deciding on the best course of action to take.
 We will always act in the best interests of children.
-Following any disclosures or reports of child-on-child abuse, we will review our school systems, training and policies to determine if any learning can be derived from the situation to further strengthen our approach to this issue.
+Following any disclosures or reports of child on child abuse, we will review our school systems, training and policies to determine if any learning can be derived from the situation to further strengthen our approach to this issue.
 We will always encourage our pupils to safely express their views and give feedback on how they have been supported following a safeguarding concern.
-We will ensure that the child is never given the impression that they are creating a problem by reporting a case of child-on-child abuse.
+We will ensure that the child is never given the impression that they are creating a problem by reporting a case of child on child abuse.
 We will explain that the law is in place to protect children and young people rather than to criminalise them.